Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

         ln -sfn /usr/java/dcevm-11.0.1+7 /usr/java/default
     ```

-3. Modify the file `PROJECT_ARTIFACT_ID-platform-docker/src/main/docker/Dockerfile` to copy the HotSwapAgent configuration file into the ACS container classpath:
+3. Modify the file `PROJECT_ARTIFACT_ID-platform-docker/src/main/docker/Dockerfile` to copy the HotSwapAgent configuration file into the Content Services container classpath:

     ```bash
     # Copy the configuration properties file in the classpath
     COPY hotswap-agent.properties $TOMCAT_DIR/webapps/alfresco/WEB-INF/classes
     ```

-4. Modify the file `docker/docker-compose.yml` to change the ACS container command to avoid the execution of Tomcat with the Security Manager enabled (it makes the hot reloading tools fail):
+4. Modify the file `docker/docker-compose.yml` to change the Content Services container command to avoid the execution of Tomcat with the Security Manager enabled (it makes the hot reloading tools fail):

     ```text
       sample-project-acs: